 Step-1.
 Oven Igniter

-The oven igniter, also known as the glow bar is used in some free standing and wall gas oven models.
+The oven igniter, also known as the glow bar, is used in some free standing and wall gas oven models.
 It is located under the burner shield inside the bottom part of the oven compartment, mounted right next to the gas burner tube.
 The igniter is used to open the gas valve and to ignite the gas to flame for heat.
-As the igniter draws electrical current it will heat to a high temperature and glow red hot, as well as cause the bi metal in the ovens safety valve to warp and open the valve releasing the gas to be ignited into flame.
-The igniter can become week over time, if you can see that your oven igniter is glowing, but will not light the gas too flame it may need to be replaced.
+As the igniter draws electrical current it will heat to a high temperature and glow red hot, as well as cause the bi metal in the oven’s safety valve to warp and open the valve releasing the gas to be ignited into flame.
+The igniter can become weak over time, if you can see that your oven igniter is glowing but will not light the gas too flame it may need to be replaced.
 If the igniter does not glow at all, it is faulty and will need to be replaced to fix the problem.
-You can test the igniter for continuity using a digital meter or multimeter if the test shows no continuity, the igniter will need to be replaced, if the igniter has continuity it is good and more troubleshooting will need to be performed.
-Troubleshooting tip – If you don’t have a test meter, a digital meter can be purchased reasonably cheap online or from one of the bigger hardware stores, a test meter is a real time and money saver while troubleshooting the electrical parts used on an oven.
-Electrical parts can be diagnosed either good or bad very quickly, instead of just assuming that a part is faulty and replacing it, only to find out that part wasn’t bad and the problem lies elsewhere with another faulty oven part.
+You can test the igniter for continuity using a digital meter or multimeter if the test shows no continuity, the igniter will need to be replaced, if the igniter has continuity, it is good, and more troubleshooting will need to be performed.
+Troubleshooting tip – If you don’t have a test meter, a digital meter can be purchased reasonably cheap online or from one of the bigger hardware stores.
+A test meter is a real time and money saver while troubleshooting the electrical parts used on an oven.
+Electrical parts can be diagnosed either good or bad very quickly, instead of just assuming that a part is faulty and replacing it, only to find out that part wasn’t bad, and the problem lies elsewhere with another faulty oven part.

 Step-2.
 Spark Electrode

 Modern gas ovens use some form of electronic ignition system, such as the spark electrode or an igniter system.
 These ignition systems have replaced the older oven style gas flame pilot lights.
 Oven models using a spark ignition system also have an actual gas pilot like a pilot ignition system only the pilot does not stay lit all the time.
-Instead, when the ovens thermostat is turned on, gas flows to the ovens safety valve and also to the ovens pilot, which gets lit with a spark.
-Once the pilot is lit and the safety valve’s sensor bulb senses the pilot flame, that valve will then open, allowing the gas to flow to the ovens burner where the pilot flame ignites the gas burner.
-If the spark electrode is week or no longer works at all the oven will not light, the repair solution is to replace the spark electrode if this is the case.
+Instead, when the oven’s thermostat is turned on, gas flows to the oven’s safety valve and also to the oven’s pilot, which gets lit with a spark.
+Once the pilot is lit and the safety valve’s sensor bulb senses the pilot flame, the valve will then open, allowing the gas to flow to the oven’s burner where the pilot flame ignites the gas burner.
+If the spark electrode is weak or no longer works at all the oven will not light, the repair solution is to replace the spark electrode if this is the case.

 Step-4.
 Safety Valve